moka-guys/dnanexus_peddy/Readme.md

 This app performs the following procedure:
 * Parse the file names to determine the expected sex for each sample and create a [fam file](https://www.cog-genomics.org/plink2/formats#fam) containing this information.
 * Download and merge the VCFs in the project's '/output/' folder utilising bcftools.
+* Perform a filtering step using bcftools to remove indels and low quality SNPs.
-* Run peddy, passing the merged VCF and fam file as arguments.
+* Run peddy, passing the merged, filtered VCF and fam file as arguments.
 * Upload outputs to the directories '/QC/' and '/QC/peddy' in the DNA Nexus project.

 ## What are the limitations of this app